 \subsubsection{\textbf{Reputational repercussions}}

-In today's tech-driven era, organizations are in fierce competition to enhance their software systems \cite{hua2020ai}.
-The constant race for improvement means even a minor flaw can tarnish an organization's reputation.
-Developing an unfair AI/ML poses a significant risk, as it can lead to severe reputational repercussions for organizations in this highly competitive landscape.
-In our study, only [P5, P7, and P9] provided insights into the consequences associated with the organization's reputation when an unfair AI/ML is developed.
+In today's tech-driven era, organisations are in fierce competition to enhance their software systems \citep{hua2020ai}.
+The constant race for improvement means even a minor flaw can tarnish an organisation's reputation.
+Developing an unfair AI/ML system poses a significant risk, as it can lead to severe reputational repercussions for organisations in this highly competitive landscape.
+In our study, only [P5, P7, and P9] provided insights into the consequences associated with the organisation's reputation when an unfair AI/ML system is developed.
 For example, participants [P5] and [P9] said: \begin{quote}

 \faCommenting \emph{``If they are collecting the data, then there shouldn't be, any bias in the data.
 If bias is there, different kinds of controversies will rise in, and legal issues will arise."} - [P5]\\ \faCommenting \emph{``But to give you another perspective, like Twitter, such models, are exposed to a large number of people and a large number of datasets and are heavily used worldwide.
-Such organizations need to ensure they do not have such biases in their datasets, or in finally at their models, because then it would create controversies, and then it could finally tarnish the image of these organizations as well."} - [P9] \end{quote}
+Such organisations need to ensure they do not have such biases in their datasets, or in finally at their models, because then it would create controversies, and then it could finally tarnish the image of these organisations as well."} - [P9] \end{quote}